thekubebuddy/Spinnaker/spinnaker-iap-auth/README.md

-This solution enables the IAP authentication mechanism on the Spinnaker UI, deplpoyed on the GKE.
+# Google IAP Authentication on Spinnaker

-**
+This solution enables the GCP IAP authentication mechanism on the Spinnaker preinstalled on the GKE cluster.

 For enabling the IAP follow the given steps: